During the first day of mourning, there is one mitzvah that a person should not observe: the mitzvah of tefillin.

-The Sages explained that tefillin are called pe'er — splendor or beauty.
-When Ezekiel was instructed not to observe the usual mourning customs after his wife’s death, he was told: “bind your splendor (pe'ercha) upon yourself” (Ezek.
+The Sages explained that tefillin have a unique quality of majesty.
+Thus we find that they are called pe'er (פאר), meaning splendor or beauty.
+When Ezekiel was instructed not to observe the customary practices of mourning after his wife’s death, he was told: “bind your splendor (pe'ercha) upon yourself” (Ezek.
 24:17).
-Despite his personal loss, the prophet was commanded to keep wearing his beautiful tefillin.
+Despite his personal loss, the prophet was commanded to continue to wear his beautiful tefillin.

-The key, Rav Kook explained, lies in the description of tefillin as pe'er.
-Beauty is meant to make an impression on others.
+The key, Rav Kook explained, lies in this description of tefillin as pe'er.
+Beauty serves to make an impression on others.
 When we perform a mitzvah in a beautiful way (hiddur mitzvah), we intend to engage our emotions and sense of aesthetics.
-By speaking of the spiritual beauty of tefillin, this indicates that they have the potential to inspire and make an impact on others.
+When we speak of the spiritual beauty of tefillin, this indicates that they have the potential to inspire and make an impact on others.

-This aspect of tefillin is supported by Rabbi Eliezer’s explanation of the verse:
+This quality of tefillin is supported by Rabbi Eliezer’s explanation of the verse:

 “All the nations of the world will see that God’s Name is called upon you and they will be in awe of you.”
 (Deut.
 28:10)

-How does this explain the Halachah that mourners do not wear tefillin?
+How does this explain the Halachah that a mourner should not wear tefillin?

 To influence others, the soul must be in a state of strength and joy.
-By utilizing our inner joy, we are able to show others a path of enlightenment.
+By drawing upon our inner joy, we are able to demonstrate a path of enlightenment for others.

-Bereavement and sorrow have their place; there are times when one needs to mourn.
-But when the heart is heavy with pain and grief, one cannot reach out to others.
-It is wrong to influence others while embittered.
-No good will come from spreading sadness to others.
+Bereavement and sorrow, of course, have their place; there are times when we need to mourn.
+But when the heart is heavy with pain and grief, we cannot reach out to others.
+It is wrong to influence others while feeling bereaved and embittered.
+No good will come from spreading sorrow to others.

-For this reason, when one is overcome with grief and sorrow, it is not a suitable time to adorn oneself with tefillin and their spiritual splendor.
+For this reason, when we are overcome with grief, it is not a suitable time to adorn ourselves with tefillin and their spiritual splendor.
 It is a time to draw inwards, not radiate outwards.
 We should wait until God dispels the darkness and we are able to return to Him with the complete teshuvah of love.
 Then we will may reach out to others and illuminate them with a path of light and joy.

 (The Splendor of Tefillin.
 Adapted from Ein Eyah vol. I, 1:157 on Berachot 11a)